CeciliaBdev/OC-Projet-13/README.md

 npm run populate-db
 ```

-Your server should now be running at http://locahost:3001 and you will now have two users in your MongoDB database!
+Your server should now be running at http://localhost:3001 and you will now have two users in your MongoDB database!

+## Front-end
+1. In a terminal view: go to the directory 'front'
+2. Install the dependencies : `npm install`
+3. Start the React  application on port 3000: `npm start`

 ## Populated Database Data

 Once you run the `populate-db` script, you should have two users in your database: